TheHardeep/fenix/wiki/Manual.md

 - `userOrderId`: ID provided by the user at the time of order placement.

-- `timestamp`: datetime object of the order Execution Time.
+- `timestamp`: string datetime of the order Execution Time.

 - `symbol`: Symbol of the Ticker for which the order is placed.